cobobc/milestone_3_cooking_app/README.md

 ### Features Left to Implement

-*   Popup aleart to confirm if the user wants to log out.
+*   A pop up visual describing the password criteria for registering when a user doesn't meet the criteria.

 ## Technologies Used